 It's also important to realize that good players will Make Stuff Up (and it will be Good Stuff) when the materials are not present or too thin in the LARP.
 I made notes of these places; a few visual aids in the materials will let the players have better context as they play.
 As von Moltke may have said: "no plan survives contact with the enemy; no LARP survives contact with the players."
 The thing is, I want players to keep Making Stuff Up - that's where the magic explodes.
 I want players to be able to come up with a decision I can't foresee.
 Never say "that will never happen" because it will - we had an example of it today.

 We asked our players to tell us about the good things from their game today, and we had a lot of smiles and excited bits retold from each run.
 We asked our players to give us a breather on the flaws and problems; we're all tired, a bit emotionally raw, and have worked hard to produce a completed game in a short time.
 We want the feedback about the problems, but it's better for us if our players give us a couple days to recover from our sleep deprivation.

-A Second Chance for Wings will undoubtedly run again.
-Some time after I've had some sleep.
+A Second Chance for Wings will undoubtedly run again.3 Some time after I've had some sleep.
 (It's been 36 hours now.)

-I want to thank Gaylord Tang for running the BYOG this year, and Sarah Judd, Joshua Kronengold, Alon Levy, Michael McAfee, Lisa Padol, and Gaylord Tang for letting me share the creative process and write something that was very cool for a long time space geek.
-I also want to thank our players, who gave us joy watching them play.
-I'm sure we'll be back again for NELCO 2016.
+I also want to thank Gaylord Tang for running the BYOG this year, and Sarah Judd, Joshua Kronengold, Alon Levy, Michael McAfee, Lisa Padol, and Gaylord Tang for letting me share the creative process and write something that was very cool for a long time space geek.

-Note 1: These notes were written after the fact because, when your racing towards run time, you don't have time to stop and type out long notes.
+Note 1: From this point on, these notes were written after the fact, because, when you're racing towards run time, you don't have time to stop and type out long notes.